 The Hampton Opera Center is located in SE Portland, overlooking the Willamette River and Tilikum Crossing.
 We love our neighborhood.
-Learn more about this vibrant community, and our amazing neighbors.
+Learn more about this vibrant community, our plans for district development, and our amazing neighbors.

 All Classical Portland is the region's classical radio station, and they broadcast from the second floor of the Hampton Opera Center (pretty cool neighbors!).
 Established in 1983, All Classical Portland’s mission is to advance knowledge of and appreciation for classical music; to build and sustain culturally vibrant local and global communities around this art form; to reflect the spirit of the Pacific Northwest; and to foster integrity, quality, and innovation in all that they do.